-Going through life-changing weight loss surgery, you will need to make many adjustments both before and after surgery, specifically in your diet and nutrition.
-Following the guidelines of pre-op diet set by Mexico Bariatric Center’s surgeons and dietitians is an imperative part of the bariatric process.
+Going through life-changing weight loss surgery, you will need to make many adjustments both before and after surgery, specifically in your gastric sleeve surgery preoperative diet and nutrition.

-Before gastric sleeve surgery, patients must undergo a preoperative diet to reduce body fat in the liver (size of the liver).
-There is direct correlation between obesity and the condition called fatty liver.
+Before undergoing gastric sleeve surgery, patients must undergo a pre-op diet to reduce body fat in the liver (size of the liver).
+There is a direct correlation between obesity and the condition called fatty liver.
 This fatty liver enlarges it and makes it heavier – which we can see below is disadvantageous to weight loss surgery.

 - It’s important to consume enough water while on the liquid-only diet.